Top 10 Buffalo Sabres Players of All-Time

 1 Gilbert Perreault

-Gilbert's amazing career began and ended in Buffalo as the Sabres went from an expansion team in 1970 to a Stanley Cup contender in 1975 and maintaining its status as one of hockey's best, just like Perrault.
+Gilbert's amazing career began and ended in Buffalo.
+The Sabres went from an expansion team in 1970 to a Stanley Cup contender in 1975, maintaining their status as one of hockey's best - just like Perreault.

-He scored 512 goals, 814 assists and remains the all-time Sabres leader in goals, assists, points, game-winning goals, and shots on goal.
-He's the only Sabre to have his jersey retired.
+He scored 512 goals and 814 assists.
+He remains the all-time Sabres leader in goals, assists, points, game-winning goals, and shots on goal.
+He is the only Sabre to have his jersey retired.
 He once scored 7 points in a single game, still a Sabres record.
-Gilbert, a Buffalo Sabres legend for all times.
+Gilbert, a Buffalo Sabres legend for all time.

 Its Joeysworld

-Inducted into the Hockey Hall of Fame in 1990, Gilbert Perrault played a total of 17 seasons in the NHL.
-All of which he played for the Buffalo Sabres.
+Inducted into the Hockey Hall of Fame in 1990, Gilbert Perreault played a total of 17 seasons in the NHL, all of which he played for the Buffalo Sabres.

 3 Pat LaFontaine

-Inducted into The Hockey Hall of Fame in 2003, Pat LaFonatine went to win the Bill Masterton Memorial Trohphy in 1995.
+Inducted into the Hockey Hall of Fame in 2003, Pat LaFontaine went on to win the Bill Masterton Memorial Trophy in 1995.

 4 Dave Andreychuk